inasafe/inasafe-doc/docs/source/tutorial-docs/socialisation/helpful-hints-and-tips.rst

 **How is the project funded?**
-The project is being developed for the good of humanity and has been jointly developed by BNPB, AusAid & the World Bank.
+The project is being developed for the good of humanity and has been jointly developed by |BNPB|, AusAid & the World Bank.

 **I found a bug, how should I report it?**
 We manage the project issues using a GitHub issue tracker.
 The |project_name|